Hui'an maidens

-Hui'an maidens or Hui'an women (惠安女 (Huì'ān nǚ, Hūi-oaⁿ cha-bó͘)) are a Han Chinese subgroup that are a part of a distinct Han community residing in Hui'an County of Quanzhou, Fujian, China.
+Hui'an maidens or Hui'an women (惠安女 (Huì'ān nǚ, Hūi-oaⁿ cha-bó͘)) are a social group that are a part of a distinct Han community residing in Hui'an County of Quanzhou, Fujian, China.
 They have a distinct dress and marital customs that have been the focus of both anthropologists and governmental censure.

 History

-The Hui'an are categorized as Han Chinese as they speak Sinitic languages, adopted Han culture, and practise Chinese religions but their origin traces back to the ancient Minyue people of more than two thousand years ago.
+Hui'an madiens as Hokkien, adopted Hokkien culture, and practise Chinese religions but their origin traces back to the ancient Minyue people of more than two thousand years ago.
 The isolation on the eastern peninsula of Hui'an prevented Hui'an maidens from completely assimilating into the Han culture, so many of their distinctive customs and traditions still survive today.
-Other Baiyue peoples who continue to retain a cultural distinction from the Han despite adopting many of their practises and now speak a Sinitic language include the Tanka people and Pinghua.
+Other Baiyue peoples who continue to retain a cultural distinction from the northern Han despite adopting many of their practises and now speak a Sinitic language include the Tanka people and Pinghua.

 Culture

 Statue of Hui'an maidens, taken in Quanzhou, Fujian, China.